hantsy/jakartaee8-starter-boilerplate/docs/03run-openliberty-eclipse.md

 3. In the result list, find  *IBM Liberty Developer Tools* ,  then click *Install* button to start the installation.
 4. After it is installed, restart Eclipse IDE to apply the plugin.

-Next let's create an  OpenLiberty Server instance.
+Next let's create an  Open Liberty Server instance.

-## Add an OpenLiberty Server instance
+## Add an Open Liberty Server instance

 Right click on the blank area in the *Servers* view, select *New*->*Server* in the context menu.